AttorneyOnline/docs/docs/development/network/Serialization.md

 Header must always be a string, but the rest of the values can have any type permitted by the JSON standard.
-Note that for the serialization to be considered valid, the values must adhere to what's specified in Packet Reference.
+Note that for the serialization to be considered valid, the values must adhere to what's specified in Network Protocol.
 Invalid packets may be dropped.